Are you looking for corporate credit cards for employees who travel on business trips?

 You might have narrowed down on the type of business credit card you want.
 But you still have to find a credit card issuer that suits your business requirements.
 This is a whole different ball game.

-Care must be taken to pick the right card, which strikes a balance between interest rates, reward cards, bonus sign-ups, APR, fees, perks, and rewards.
+Care must be taken to pick the right card, which strikes a balance between interest rates, reward cards, bonus sign-ups, Annual Percentage Rates, fees, perks, and rewards.

 Based on the nature of your business expenses, consider the following pointers while making your decision: